logo

 Avoid Interference: Fly in areas free from interference to maintain control and signal strength.

-Respect Privacy: Be mindful of privacy laws when capturing footage of people or private property.
+Respect Privacy: Be mindful of privacy laws, including the UK GDPR, when capturing footage of people or private property.

 Steady and Slow: For the best footage, fly smoothly and avoid sudden movements.